Double-Dot-Interactive/bevy_animations/book/src/chapter_6.md

 # TransformAnimation

 [TransformAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.TransformAnimation.html) is another versatile animation that can be used on movement based animations like walking and running.
-This can also be usefull on entities that have speed changes which should affect how the animation looks.
+This can also be useful on entities that have speed changes which should affect how the animation looks.

 The configuration properties for this animation are